Harrisburg Christian School

-Over the next fifty years additions to the original building, the construction of an Arts and Athletics Center, the Knight Cafe, and improvements to the school grounds have created a beautiful and safe school campus.
+Over the next fifty years the school has constructed additions to the original building, including the Arts and Athletics Center, the Knight Cafe, and improvements to the school grounds.
 Situated on Blue Mountain one mile from downtown Linglestown, Harrisburg Christian School resides on 38 acres of fields, woods, and wetlands.
 Approximately eleven acres of the campus have been developed as athletic fields.

 Harrisburg Christian School offers an educational program that integrates the historic Christian Faith into a college-preparatory academic program of instruction.
 HCS employs 36 full and part-time teachers with a total employee base of 60.
 The student enrollment for the 2025-2026 school year is 353.
 HCS’s teacher-student ratio is 1:11.